 Users rely on consistent labels for common actions to predict how to interact with an interface.
-This list includes the common UI terms and approved action labels for use in IBM UI content and documentation.
+This list includes the common UI terms and recommended action labels for use in IBM UI content and documentation.

 Takes an existing object and uses it in a new context (for example, adds an item to the cart, adds a user to a group, or adds a document to a folder).